d3kryption/narrative-documentation/docs/pro/features/index.md

 :::note

-Pro is not built to be modular.
+Pro is a full framework and is not built to be modular.
 It will take C++ knowledge and good Narrative Pro knowledge to remove / replace some aspects.

 Some aspects such as the Character Creator can simply be turned off, but other aspects such as the inventory are CORE.

+If you do not want the vast majority of the below functionality, consider checking out the modular plugins instead.

+_**Please note we will not refund Narrative Pro if you are struggling to integrate it with another plugin or are finding it beyond your technical ability - it is up to you to figure out whether the plugin meets your needs , and if you have questions before purchase you can reach out in the [Discord](https://discord.gg/qyVJmpQ2Pn).**_

 :::